Do you want to learn how to become a proofreader and earn money with your word skills?

 Ready to learn how to become a proofreader?
 Here’s a step-by-step guide to help you get started.

-If you have decided to become a proofreader, the first step is to understand what the work involves.
+If you decide to become a proofreader, the first step is understanding what the job entails.

-You need to understand that your work is the final step before publishing.
-You also need to understand that your work involves double-checking for any superficial errors that escaped earlier stages.
+You need to understand that your work is the final step before publishing, meaning it involves double-checking for any superficial errors that escaped earlier stages.

 Step 2: Find Your Proofreading Niche